4paradigm/OpenMLDBSQLEmulator/README.md

 gencase
 # step 2 modify the yaml file to add table and data

-# step 3 load yaml to get table catalog, then val sql in simulator, or you can skip this step (just write the sql in yaml)
+# step 3 load yaml to get table catalog, then val sql in emulator, or you can skip this step (just write the sql in yaml)
 loadcase
 valreq <sql>
 # dump will rewrite the yaml file, discard the old one, comments will be lost, be careful